fiesta/apidocs/list-management-api.rst

     This method exists for testing and documentation examples.
 Requires :ref:`user-auth`.

-.. http:get:: /address/(string:address)

-    Get information about an email address (`address`).

-    Requires :ref:`client-auth`.

-    :param address: Email address to look up
-    :status 200: Returns an :ref:`address` object.
-    :status 404: The given address doesn't belong to any Fiesta user.

 .. http:post:: /group

     Create a new list.
-The request body is a :ref:`group`.
+The request body consists of a JSON :ref:`group` without the `members` field.
+Members are added with a different endpoint.

     If `creator` is not an existing Fiesta user, :ref:`client-auth` is required and a verification email will be sent to the creator to